-We tend to cling to beliefs when we feel … Read More
+We tend to cling to beliefs when … Read More

 Q: You felt it necessary to be anonymous for this interview.
 I think it says something about our so-called freedom of speech.
 Why do you feel the need to be anonymous?